MJDownload/iview-android-tv/README.md

-# Android TV apps for ABC iview and SBS
+# Unofficial Android TV app for ABC iView
-2 basic TV apps that will stream content from ABC iview and SBS.
+A basic TV app that will stream content from ABC iview.
 ![home](docs/home.jpg)

 ABC iview for Android TV